NishchalvPandit/SQL/README.md

 ## SQL
 SQL (Structured Query Language) is a standardized programming language used for managing and manipulating relational databases.
 It provides a set of commands and syntax for querying, updating, and managing the data stored in a relational database.
+## DML
+DML (Data Manipulation Language): It is used to manipulate the data stored in the database.

 | Command  | Description                                           | Syntax                                                                                 | Example                                                                                  |
 |----------|-------------------------------------------------------|----------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------|
 | SELECT   | Retrieve data from a table                            | `SELECT column1, column2, ...
 FROM table_name;`                                         | `SELECT * FROM employees;`                                                              |